chisophugis/lbd/source/llvmstructure.rst

 Build libraries and td
 ----------------------

-I put my llvm3.1 source code in /usr/local/llvm/3.1/src and have llvm3.1 release-build in /usr/local/llvm/3.1/configure_release_build.
+We put llvm3.1 source code in /usr/local/llvm/3.1/src and have llvm3.1 release-build in /usr/local/llvm/3.1/configure_release_build.
 About how to build llvm, please refer http://clang.llvm.org/get_started.html.
-I made a copy from /usr/local/llvm/3.1/src to /usr/local/llvm/3.1.test/cpu0/1/src for working with my Cpu0 target back end.
+We made a copy from /usr/local/llvm/3.1/src to /usr/local/llvm/3.1.test/cpu0/1/src for working with my Cpu0 target back end.
 Sub-directories src is for source code and cmake_debug_build is for debug build directory.